LeoVanRensburg/swe-3313-fall-2025-team-07/technical-design/README.md

 We will ensure that the database is stored in a physical `.db` file on the disk, so any changes to the database persist.

 [Here](./DatabaseExample.java) is some example code for how we plan on modifying and accessing our database.
+The code shows how to perform each step listed above.

 Below are some article that show examples for how to access a SQLite database in Java using the SQLite-JDBC driver:
 1. [Article 1](https://www.sqlitetutorial.net/sqlite-java/sqlite-jdbc-driver/)